Chad Chaffin: Busch Series

 Chaffin's NASCAR career began in a 1993 Busch Series race at Rockingham.
 He drove three races in the No. 16 31-W Insulation Chevrolet with a best finish of 29th in his debut.
 In 1994, he again turned to the No. 16 and had a best finish of twentieth in seven races.
 During 1997, he ran one race in the No. 87 BellSouth Mobility Chevrolet and posted a finish of nineteenth at Nashville.
 Again in 1998 he ran one race, this time in a family-owned No. 84 Logan's Roadhouse Ford, where he finished 28th.
 In 1999, Chaffin made nine starts, three with his family-owned team and six with No. 77 Lear Corporation Ford featuring Tony Hall as the owner.
 He had a best finish of ninth at Richmond.

-Chaffin made 18 starts in 2000, all except for one in the No. 77 Lear Corporation Ford.
+Chaffin made eighteen starts in 2000, all except for one in the No. 77 Lear Corporation Ford.
 He posted his best finish again at Richmond with an eleventh place.
 In 2001, he drove for Team Rensi Motorsports and Day Enterprise Racing.
 Making fourteen starts, he would have a best finish of sixteenth at Atlanta.
-2002 is Chaffin's most active year in the Busch Series to date with 26 starts out of the 34 races.
+2002 was Chaffin's most active year in the Busch Series to date with 26 starts out of the 34 races.
 The majority of these starts came in the No. 16 31-W Insulation Chevrolet owned by Day Enterprise Racing.
 Although he struggled to finish many of the races because of mechanical failures he was able to achieve a best finish of 12th at Talladega.
 Chaffin was absent from the series for two years before returning for a race in 2005.
 He finished 36th in his only start during that year.
 For the 2006 season, Chaffin was expected to compete in up to fifteen events for Day Enterprise Racing in the No. 05 31-W Insulation Chevrolet, but ended up only making two starts for the team, then returned later in the year to make a single start for Sadler Bros.
 Racing.
 He has one career top-ten finish in over eighty starts.